Ethical, Safe, Effective and Rewarding Osteopathic Healthcare

 "I see a lot of pregnant women with various aches into their backs and have a special bolster that allows them to lie on their front without any pressure on their "bumps".

 I also perform the Epley manoeuvre on people with benign paroxysmal positional vertigo (BPPV) which helps dislodge the crystals in the inner ear that cause this condition".

-For many years he also worked at a sports club in South West London treating people with a variety of sports injuries such as shoulder pain or frozen shoulder, tennis elbow, knee aches, ankle sprains, achilles tendinopathy and muscular strains.
+Piers is a keen runner and cyclist who also worked at a David Lloyd's Club in South West London for 16 years treating people with a variety of sports injuries such as shoulder pain or frozen shoulder, tennis elbow, knee aches, ankle sprains, achilles tendinopathy and muscular strains.

 Piers Spencer is now based full time at Bishop's Waltham Osteopathic Clinic on Monday to Friday which is close to Winchester, Southampton and Portsmouth.

 The historic town of Bishop's Waltham was burnt to the ground in 1001 AD by the Danes but these days it is a thriving and popular destination on the edge of the South Downs.

 The Osteopathy I practice is gentle but effective manipulation of the spine and connective tissues to help improve flexibility and stimulate the body to heal itself.
 To successfully resolve long term musculo-skeletal pain advice is given to help improve posture and gait.
 I show appropriate core stability exercises to improve stability where in the body it is needed.
 Balance is an often neglected skill and the cause of many injuries so via a series of exercises I will show you how to improve your balance skills so that wobbly paving stones will no longer be a hazard to fear!